-The MS decodes A24 addresses when the code on address lines A[23..19] is equal to the 5-bit geographical address of the slot in a crate where it is located.
+The MS decodes A24 addresses when the code on address lines A[23..19] is equal to 5-bit geographical address of its slot in the TF crate.
 This mode requires using of J1 part of the VME64x backplane.
-In case of using the TF custom backplane, the

-MS slot is 14, and the base geographical address is 700000(hex).
+In case of using the TF custom backplane, the MS slot is 14, and the base geographical address is 700000(hex).
 The MS recognizes AM codes 39(hex) and 3D(hex).
 Decoded addresses and VME commands are listed in Table 13.
 The MS does not respond to byte-addressing modes, so all valid addresses must be even numbers.